apache/zeppelin/docs/interpreter/spark.md

 select * from people
 ```

+You can write multiple sql statements in one paragraph.
+Each sql statement is separated by semicolon.
+Sql statement in one paragraph would run sequentially.
-By default, each sql statement would run sequentially in `%spark.sql`.
-But you can run them concurrently by following setup.
+But sql statements in different paragraphs can run concurrently by the following configuration.

-1. Set `zeppelin.spark.concurrentSQL` to true to enable the sql concurrent feature, underneath zeppelin will change to use fairscheduler for spark.
+1. Set `zeppelin.spark.concurrentSQL` to true to enable the sql concurrent feature, underneath zeppelin will change to use fairscheduler for Spark.
 And also set `zeppelin.spark.concurrentSQL.max` to control the max number of sql statements running concurrently.
 2. Configure pools by creating `fairscheduler.xml` under your `SPARK_CONF_DIR`, check the official spark doc [Configuring Pool Properties](http://spark.apache.org/docs/latest/job-scheduling.html#configuring-pool-properties)
-3. Set pool property via setting paragraph property. e.g.
+3. Set pool property via setting paragraph local property. e.g.

  ```
  %spark(pool=pool1)